tomnor/channelpack/docs/overview_examples.rst

     {0: 'ch0', 1: 'ch1', 2: 'ch2', 3: 'ch3', 4: 'ch4', 5: 'ch5'}

-The attribute chnames_0 is always available, it is a sort of fall-back names if chnames is not set.
+The attribute chnames_0 is always available, it is a sort of fall-back if chnames is not set.
 If not set, chnames is None.

 The ChannelPack objects are made callable::